FredHutch/DUX4-IFNg-ribosome-footprints/docs/03-p-site-profiling.md

 # P-sites profiling on genomic features {#profiling}

 In this chapter, we used `ribosomeProfilingQC::getPsiteCoordinates()` to get p-sites coordinates.
 Due to its large size, the `p-sites` dataset is not included in the repo.
-However, we do include the p-sites profiling on gene-based CDS and transcripts-based genomic features such as 5' UTR, 13 nts up/downstream from translation start site, 1st exon, and 3' UTR, saved as `DESeqDatSet` instances.
+However, we do include the p-sites profiling on gene-based CDS and transcript-based genomic features such as 5' UTR, 13 nts up/downstream from translation start site, first coding exon, and 3' UTR, saved as `DESeqDatSet` instances.

 Code chunk below loads libraries and defines local tools: